edehvictor/E-commerce-App/README.md

 # E-commerce-App
 An e-commerce site with exquisite features.
 Browse through the app and obtain satisfactory experience.
-It was made responsive for mobile devices as I was bent on its core functionality.
+It wasn't made responsive for mobile devices, as I was bent on developing  its core functionality.